|Academic Profile |

 Genomic studies have uncovered that Nature possesses a great diversity of Rubiscos and associated protein machinery to perform the task of CO2 capture, much of it poorly characterized.
 Research in my laboratory aims to mechanistically describe the biochemistry of CO2-fixation related machinery.
 By increasing our understanding of the sophisticated mechanisms that have evolved in remote branches of the tree of life, we hope to provide knowledge that can later be applied to improving the photosynthetic efficiency of crop species.

-An emerging interest concerns the use of cyanobacteria as a synthetic biology platform.
+Towards translating our interests we have also turned our attention towards the potential use of eukaryotic microalgae as a synthetic biology platform.
 This involves both the utilization and implementation of heterologous CO2 fixation machinery, as well as the potential to channel the photosynthate towards compounds of scientific and commercial interest.

 - Shivhare D, Ng J, Tsai YC, Mueller-Cajar O. (2019).
 Probing the rice Rubisco-Rubisco activase interaction via subunit heterooligomerization.
 Proceedings of the National Academy of Sciences of the United States of America (PNAS), 116(48), 24041-24048.